Why is my toilet clogged

 When should I call a plumber for a clogged toilet?

-If the clog persists after trying a plunger or auger, or if you suspect the issue is deeper in the plumbing system, it's best to call a professional plumber to properly diagnose and fix the problem.
+If you've tried plunging and using a drain snake but the clog persists, or if you suspect the issue is with the toilet's internal mechanisms or the sewer line, it's best to call a professional plumber to diagnose and fix the problem.

 Connect with certified professionals in your area